What Is Necrotizing Enterocolitis?

 - viral or bacterial infection of the intestine

-- formula feeding (breastfed babies have a lower risk of NEC)
+- formula feeding (babies who get breast milk have a lower risk of NEC)

 Most cases of necrotizing enterocolitis are in babies born before 32 weeks gestation.
 But full-term babies who have health problems, like a heart defect, also can have it.
 Babies with NEC usually develop it within the first 2–4 weeks of life.